Pathrule

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides explicit when-to-use ('Call this ONCE when the user asks to set up / bootstrap / initialize Pathrule') and when-not-to-use ('Do NOT call this mid-task, for already-populated workspaces, or when the user just wants context'), along with alternatives and prerequisites.
+The description provides explicit usage guidance: 'Call this ONCE when the user asks to set up / bootstrap / initialize Pathrule' and includes direct exclusions: 'Do NOT call this mid-task, for already-populated workspaces, or when the user just wants context — use pathrule_get_context for routine context lookups.'
+It also specifies prerequisites for missing workspace, naming pathrule_list_organizations and pathrule_create_workspace.
+This is a model of when-to-use and when-not-to-use instructions.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.